aliroberts/aliroberts.github.io/_posts/2020-10-07-deep-q-learning-with-python.md

 $$Q^*(s, a) = \max_\mu \mathrm{E}[R_t | s_t = s, a_t = a, \mu ]$$

-This gives us the expected future (discounted) return if perform action $a$ when in a given state $s$ and then act according to the optimal policy from then on util the end of the episode.
+This gives us the expected future (discounted) return if we perform action $a$ when in a given state $s$ and then act according to the optimal policy from then on util the end of the episode.

 Suppose for a moment that we had access to the true function $Q^* $ for a given environment with a finite set of actions, how would we use it?
 For a given state $s$ we could enumerate all the possible actions $(a_1, a_2, ..., a_n)$, calculate $Q^* (s, a_i)$ and simply adopt a policy of choosing the action that maximises the expected return for the given state, setting $a = \max _a Q^* (s, a)$.
 The goal of Q-learning is to approximate the function $Q^*$ and adopt such a policy.